Staff

 Reem Bassous received her BA from The Lebanese American University and her MFA from The George Washington University.
 She started teaching drawing and painting in 2001 at The George Washington University, taught at the University of Hawaiʻi at Manoa for 9 years, and at Leeward Community College at the University of Hawaiʻi for 7 years.
 Bassous continues her journey in education as Artistic Director and Head of Faculty at the Washington Studio School, as of the fall of 2023.
 Bassous’ regional and national exhibitions include solo shows at the Honolulu Museum of Art, SBCAST Gallery in Santa Barbara, and the Washington Studio School Gallery, in Washington DC.
 Her work has been reviewed by various publications which include the Washington Post, Art Asia Pacific and Star Advertiser.
 Bassous’ work is in permanent collections which include the Honolulu Museum of Art and Shangri La Museum for Islamic Art, Culture and Design.

 Sheba initially worked with the Washington Studio School for over ten years as a figure model before joining the WSS administrative team.
-As the Admin/ Registrar and Model Coordinator, she provides essential support in day-to-day operations and coordinates model bookings for faculty members.
+As the Operations Manager, she provides essential support in day-to-day operations and coordinates model bookings for faculty members.
 When she is not engaged in her duties with Washington Studio School, she pursues creative work as a photographer and continues to be an active member of the DC Art Model Collective.

 Ashley Williams brings a dynamic blend of communications, development, and creative expertise to her role as Communications and Development Manager at Washington Studio School.
 With a background in marketing, graphic design, and event coordination from roles at WILD DAYS, Allegory, The Fillmore and The Howard Theatre, she crafts compelling campaigns that enhance engagement and donor outreach.
 Her experience in visual arts, hospitality, and arts administration uniquely positions her to foster community connections, drive fundraising initiatives, and elevate the school’s mission through strategic storytelling and digital engagement.